 Here is an example of the possible outcome:

-The function myDummyDecision goes approximately from the upper left corner in the direction of the lower left corner, passing close to the border of the white cluster.
+goes approximately from the upper left corner in the direction of the lower left corner, passing close to the border of the white cluster.
 This means that most of the data from the white cluster is correctly classified, while all of the gray data is incorrectly classified.

-If you are satisfied with the results, store them to data.py.
+If you are satisfied with the results, store them to data.py

 You can download the solution of this exercise here.

-In practice the decision function of a classifier does not return the predicted class for the given data point as was the case with our myDummyDecision.
-For example, the decision function for the support vector machine returns classification score.
-The sign of the result determines the predicted class, while the border between the classed is a plane for which every pint has the classification score of zero.
-The binary logistic regression returns the a posteriori probability \(P(Y=c_1|\mathbf{x})\).
-If that probability is greater than 0.5, the classifier classifies the input into \(c_1\).
 The border between the classes is a plane/line for which every point has the probability of 0.5.
 The same interpretation can be given for decision function of deep models, but they can, unlike logistic regression, model non-linear borders between classes.
 The decision function of these classifiers can be visualised, that is qualitatively evaluated.

-That is why we will now implement a way to visualize the decision function.
-The goal is to implement a methodgraph_surface which plots the surface of a scalar-valued function of 2D data.
+which plots the surface of a scalar-valued function of 2D data.
 We will use this method to plot decision functions of our classifiers which work with 2D data.
-The interface of graph_surface should be the following:
+The interface of graph_surface

 '''